AkenRoberts/CodeIgniter_Smarty/README.md

 1.	**Copy Files & Directories**
 	Copy the contents of the application folder to your own application folder, whatever you may have named it.
+Smarty v3.1.7 is included, so you do not need to download it separately.

 2.	**Check Config Settings**
 	Check the settings located in `application/config/smarty/smarty_settings.php`.
 	The default settings work out of the box, but can be adjusted to your liking.

-3.	**Set Compile Directory to Writeable**
+3.	**Add Write Permissions to Compile Directory**
 	Make sure your server has permission to write to the Smarty compile directory (usually CHMOD 755 or 777 on non-Windows servers).